 11. Begin Next Year’s Gift Fund

-Start by thinking about all th friends and family members you are buying for and how much you intend on spending.
-Then, start setting that money apart NOW so that you have the cash on hand to be able to pay for those gifts without going into debt.
+Start by thinking about all the friends and family members you are buying for and how much you intend on spending.
+Then, start setting that money apart in a sinking fund so that you have the cash on hand to be able to pay for those gifts without going into debt.

 12. Review and Update Insurance Policies: